 Where did Kaaryah Lack?

 Kaaryah was a thoughtful but a risky venture definitely and shutdown of such an ‘all-good-startup’ is a loss of the industry.
 The innovative strategy of Kaaryah probably backfired the startup and led to it towards the shutdown.
-As the site was new and the customer wouldn’t go easily with any new site like what would be the return policy?
+As the site was new and the customer wouldn’t go easily to any new site like what would be the return policy?
 Will they return or not?
 Quality? and lot more… It is a general business theory if someone is launching any product they should limit their product, very basic theory.
 Where a company getting 100 customers but the more availability of the product and sizes the customers get confused and while later on deciding which one to buy the company only get 25 customers out of 100.

 “The net sales of KAARYAH Lifestyle Solutions Pvt Ltd for the financial year 2015-16 was Rs 1.7 crore and loses were Rs 4 crore.”